Solving the inverse Sturm-Liouville problem with singular potential and with polynomials in the boundary conditions: Introduction

 Thus, this paper is concerned with the development of the inverse spectral theory for the Sturm-Liouville problem \eqref{eqv}-\eqref{bc} with the polynomial dependence on $\la$ in the BCs and with singular potential of class $W_2^{-1}(0,\pi)$.
 We consider an inverse problem that consists in the recovery of the function $\sigma(x)$ and of the polynomials $r_j(\la)$, $j = 1, 2$, from the Weyl function.
 The polynomials $p_1(\la)$ and $p_2(\la)$ are supposed to be known a priori.
 We prove the uniqueness theorem for this inverse problem and develop a constructive algorithm for its solution.
 Namely, we reduce the nonlinear inverse problem to a linear equation in the Banach space of bounded infinite sequences and obtain reconstruction formulas for the problem coefficients $\sigma$, $r_1$, and $r_2$ in form of series.
 The validity of the reconstruction formulas is rigorously proved by using the approximation technique.
 Note that we consider the problem in the general non-self-adjoint form, and our method does not require the simplicity of the spectrum.

 Our approach develops the method of spectral mappings and relies on the ideas of \cite{FrYu} on a constructive solution of the inverse Sturm-Liouville problem with polynomials in the BCs and with the regular potential $q \in L_2(0,\pi)$, of the studies \cite{But07, But13} for dealing with multiple eigenvalues and of the paper \cite{BondTamkang} concerning with singular potentials.
 Note that, comparing to the solution method of Freiling and Yurko \cite{FrYu}, our method is easier.
 At first, we reduce the inverse problem for \eqref{eqv}-\eqref{bc} to the problem with $p_1(\la) \equiv 1$, $p_2(\la) \equiv 0$, and this simplifies the technique of the next steps.
 Moreover, we obtain the reconstruction formulas, which are novel even for the case of regular $L_2$-potential.
 These formulas will be convenient for the future study of solvability and stability of the inverse problem.
 Furthermore, relying on our theoretical algorithm for solving the inverse problem, one can develop a numerical method of the reconstruction.
 We mention that a numerical solution of the simplest Sturm-Liouville problem with constant BC coefficients by the method of spectral mappings has been obtained by Ignatiev and Yurko~\cite{IgYu}.
 Some other numerical techniques for solving inverse Sturm-Liouville problems can be found in \cite{Ru92, Krav20}.
+It is also worth mentioning that, in recent years, inverse spectral problems are being actively studied for nonlocal operators (see, e.g., \cite{BB20, But23, WKS23} and references therein), but, for such operators, essentially different methods are needed.

 The paper is organized as follows.
 In Section~\ref{sec:main}, the inverse problem statements and the main results are formulated.
 In Section~\ref{sec:uniq}, we prove the uniqueness theorem.
 In Section~\ref{sec:maineq}, we derive the main equation.
-In Section~\ref{sec:solution}, we prove a theorem on the reconstruction formulas and obtain the algorithm for solving the inverse problem.
+In Section~\ref{sec:solution}, we prove a theorem on the reconstruction formulas.
+In Section~\ref{sec:solution_alg}, we obtain an algorithm for solving the inverse problem and give a simple example of recovering the potential and the polynomials.
 In Section~\ref{sec:reg}, we apply our results to the inverse problem with regular potential from \cite{FrYu}.